aoerecinfo/aoe2dataset/README.md

 # aoe2dataset

 ## What is this?
-This repo currently holds a dataset of 100 analyzed aoe2 matches.
+This repo currently holds a dataset of 100 analyzed Age Of Empires II: Definitive Edition matches.
 * New states are recorded approx every 20 in-game seconds.
 * The files are stored as .recinfo but should be seen as json files.

+### AOE Version
+Age Of Empires II: Definitive Edition (13.34 101.101.43210.0)

 ### Player data distribution
 ![PlayerData](datasetplayersummary.png?raw=true "Player data distribution")